sampsyo/home/_drafts/functioninheritance.md

 }
 ```

 That's a nice `fib`!
-But what if you need to *extend* it---for example, to log calls to the function, or to [memoize answers for a linear-time version][might]?
+But what if you need to *extend* it---for example, to log calls to the function for debugging, or to [memoize answers for a linear-time version][might]?
 You could sneak some extra code into the top of `fib`.
-But mixing this extra behavior together with the "core" Fibonacci computation has drawbacks:
+But mixing this extra behavior together with the "core" Fibonacci computation has the ordinary drawbacks of tight coupling:

 * Your logging or memoization code isn't reusable; it's tied to `fib`.
 * You can't easily get the original non-logged, non-memoized variant of `fib` if you need it too.